 The Starship Troopers Star You Likely Didn't Know Appeared On Friends

-The movie "Starship Troopers" is known for its supersized, star-studded cast, but 25 years later, a re-look may give fans a few surprises.
+The movie "Starship Troopers" is known for its supersized, star-studded cast, but decades later, a re-look may give fans a few surprises.
 The 1997 cult fave about a 23rd-century military unit starred Casper Van Dien as Johnny Rico and featured a supporting cast that included everyone from future "How I Met Your Mother" star Neil Patrick Harris to "Golden Girls" fan-favorite Rue McClanahan, as well as several then-unknowns.

 Released during the heyday of the hit NBC sitcom "Friends," "Starship Troopers" also had some crossover stars in its cast.
 "Friends" was a guest-star hot spot — everyone wanted to be on the show — so it's not a shock that four years after Denise Richards landed her big-screen break as a futuristic fighter pilot Captain Carmen Ibanez in "Starship Troopers," she was cast as Cassie Geller, the way-too-hot cousin of Ross and Monica (David Schwimmer and Courteney Cox), for a one-episode stint on "Friends."